-As described in the Compensation Discussion and Analysis beginning on page 17 of this proxy statement, our executive compensation program is designed to create incentives both for strong operational performance in the current year and for the long-term benefit of the company, thereby closely aligning the interests of management with the interests of our stockholders.
+As we describe in the Compensation Discussion and Analysis beginning on page 18 of this proxy statement, our executive compensation program is designed to create incentives both for strong operational performance in the current year and for the long-term benefit of the company, thereby closely aligning the interests of management with the interests of our stockholders.
 In evaluating our executive compensation program, key considerations include:

 - Our compensation program is based on setting aggressive operating plan goals that are achievable in light of current market conditions and create of stockholder value.
-We achieved better than target earnings per share and primary working capital percentage goals during fiscal year 2012, permitting our named executive officers to achieve the maximum payout under the 2012 Management Incentive Plan. - At the executive level, the majority of compensation is equity-based, vests over time and is tied directly to long-term stockholder value.
-Stock ownership requirements for our executive officers ensure that our management team is incentivized to act in the best interests of our stockholders. - We increased the percentage of long-term equity incentive compensation to the named executive officers that is paid in the form of performancevesting market share units and decreased the amount paid in the form of time-vested restricted stock units. - We maintain an appropriate balance between base salary and short- and long-term incentive opportunities offered to the named executive officers. - The Compensation Committee engaged an independent compensation consultant that does not provide services to management and that had no relationship with management before the engagement. - We believe our executive compensation program results in reasonable and rational compensation decisions, allowing us to set aggressive goals while not encouraging excessive risk-taking that could be detrimental to our stockholders.
+We achieved better than target earnings per share and primary working capital percentage goals during fiscal year 2014, permitting our named executive officers to achieve 162% of their targeted payout under our Management Incentive Plan. - At the executive level, the majority of compensation is equity-based, vests over time and is tied directly to long-term stockholder value.
+Stock ownership requirements for our executive officers ensure that our management team is incentivized to act in the best interests of our stockholders. - 100% of the long-term equity incentive compensation granted to our named executive officers during fiscal year 2014 was in the form of market share units, the payout of which is based on the performance of our stock price over a three-year period.
+We did not grant equity awards to our named executive officers during fiscal year 2014 with only time-vesting schedules. - · We maintain an appropriate balance between base salary and short-and long-term incentive opportunities offered to the named executive officers.

+- The Compensation Committee engaged an independent compensation consultant that does not provide services to management and that had no relationship with management before the engagement. - We believe our executive compensation program results in reasonable and rational compensation decisions, allowing us to set aggressive goals while not encouraging excessive risk-taking that could be detrimental to our stockholders.